-As with all Rayburn appliances, these models offer ovens which use the principle of indirect radiant heat cooking, which is kind to food, locking in its flavour, moisture and goodness.
+As with all Rayburn appliances, the ovens use the principle of indirect radiant heat cooking, which is kind to food, locking in its flavour, moisture and goodness.

-If you are looking for a range cooker that provides fabulous cooking and piping hot water just when you need it, one of our Rayburn 300 Series models is best suited for you.
+If you're searching for a range cooker that provides fabulous cooking and piping hot water just when you need it, one of our Rayburn 308K is best suited for you.

 The Rayburn 308K provides the capacity to offer a constant supply of hot water as well as cast-iron cooking.
 This model is ideal for those who do not have space to fit an additional boiler and runs on oil.

-With a Rayburn central heating range cooker, you can have all your heating needs in one cast-iron appliance.
-That means you can enjoy a cosy, warm kitchen, hot water for all the family and heating for the rest of the home, all from one stunning appliance.
+With a Rayburn central heating range cooker, you can combine all your heating needs in one cast-iron appliance.
+This means you can enjoy a cosy kitchen, hot water for all the family and heating for the whole home.

 Rayburn boilers are stringently tested to give proven performance and efficiency.
 They are designed to operate from a variety of fuels, each with highly developed combustion chambers and advanced burner technologies.
-Whether it's oil or gas, AGA Rayburn has a model to suit your heating needs, with a variety of boiler outputs that will heat two or three radiators.
-Plus, a constant supply of hot water.
+Whether it's oil, HVO (Hydrotreated Vegetable Oil) or gas, AGA Rayburn has a model to suit your heating needs, with a variety of boiler outputs.

-Choice of fuel is becoming increasingly important so we have a range of fuel options to choose from including electric, gas or oil.
+Choice of fuel is becoming increasingly important so we have a range of fuel options to choose from including electric, gas or oil (including HVO).